cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterCharacteristics.rst

 .. java:method::  double getCostPerStorage()
    :outertype: DatacenterCharacteristics

-   Get the cost to use each Megabyte of storage in the Datacenter.
+   Get the monetary cost to use each Megabyte of storage in the Datacenter.

-   :return: the cost to use storage
+   :return: the cost ($) to use storage

 getDatacenter
 ^^^^^^^^^^^^^